lkerr/groundfish-MSE/documentation/econ_module.md

 ## Pre-processing
 A bunch of pre-processing is needed to go from the stata econometric output to R data.tables.
 Some of this is written in Stata .do files.
 The rest is written as R batch files.

-* **wrapper.do** This is a wrapper to run all the stata .do files.
-You'll need to change the projectdir global.
-You may need to change the file names themselves.
-There are versions of this for settin counterfactual data (wrapper_CF.do) and validation data (wrapper_validation.do).
+* **wrapper_common.do** This is a wrapper to process some inputs that is common to all economic scenarios.
+Many global macros are set here to control what other files subsequently do.
+* **wrapper_CF.do, wrapper_MSE.do, wrapper_validation.do ** Versions of data processing for the counterfactual data, MSE, and validation data.
 All of the wrappers run the stata code --you may want to change a few global macros that define which files are which.
+Many global macros are set here to control what other files subsequently do.

 * **asclogit_coef_export.do** This exports the stata estimates to csv.
+* **econ_data_split.do** splits and renames multi-year datasets into single year datasets.

 * **stocks_in_model.do** This makes a 1 column dataset of spstock2.
 * **recode_catch_limits.do** A little cleanup and conforming of the catch limit csv.
-* **price_prep.do** : Construct output prices at the spstock2-date level and input prices at the hullnum-spstock2-date level.
+* **price_prep.do** : Construct output prices at the spstock2-date-post level and input prices at the hullnum-spstock2-date-post level.
+Quota prices are at the hullnum-spstock2-month-post level, but stored with the other input prices.
+Quota prices may vary by hullnum because some vessels are DAS scallopers and others are IFQ scallopers.
 Note -- right now, we are only have Post period prices ready.
 All simulations are currently using 2010-2015 prices.
-This may break things

-* **pre_process_econ.R:** This is a wrapper to  run *all* of the R and stata code.
-You will need to change paths to directories, you may need to change some filenames.
-We set all the input and output filenames here.
+* **multiplier_prep.do** : Construct multipliers at the hullnum-spstock2-month-post level.

+* **pre_process_econ_MSE.R:** This is a wrapper to finish processing data for the MSE type simulation.
 This has been tested to work on a "data_for_mse" dataset.

-* **pre_process_AB_counterfactual.R:** This is a wrapper to  run *all* of the R and stata code to set data up for "counterfactual simulations".
-You will need to change paths to directories, you may need to change some filenames.
-We set all the input and output filenames here.
-This has been tested to work on a "POSTasPRE" dataset.
+* **pre_process_AB_counterfactual.R:** This is a wrapper to finish processing data for the Counterfactual type simulation.
+This has been tested to work on a "data_for_mse" dataset.
+Notably, quota prices are zeroed out for the Groundfish stocks.

 * **pre_process_AB_validation.R:** This is a wrapper to  run *all* of the R and stata code to set data up for "counterfactual simulations".
 You will need to change paths to directories, you may need to change some filenames.
 We set all the input and output filenames here.
 This has been tested to work on a "POSTasPOST" dataset.